oliver-oloughlin/kvdex/README.md

 ### Find Many

 The "findMany" method is used to retrieve multiple documents with the given array of ids from the KV store.
 The ids must adhere to the type KvId.
-This method, like the "find" method, also takes an optional options argument.
+This method takes an optional options argument that can be used to set the consistency mode.

 ```ts
 const userDocs1 = await db.users.findMany(["abc", 123, 123n])